ideasonpurpose/docker-wordpress-dev/README.md

 Starting a vanilla WordPress project on Docker is not difficult, but apparently setting up a populated local development environment is.
 This project aims to change that.

 Our primary use case is to enable fast iteration for existing sites.
-With a cloned codebase, a database dump and cached Docker images, a cross-platform development environment can be spuin up in a few seconds.
+With a cloned codebase, a database dump and cached Docker images, a cross-platform development environment can be spun up in a few seconds.

 ## Getting Started

-### Requirements
+### Existing Projects

 Existing WordPress sites have three highly portable components contained in `wp-content`: